ShrekBytes/Varsity-Projects/README.md

 ## Varsity Projects Showcase 🎓

-Welcome to the Varsity-Projects repository!
 This collection showcases a variety of team-based and solo projects that I completed during my time at Varsity.
 It represents the culmination of my academic journey, highlighting the diverse range of tasks, assignments, and collaborative projects I undertook.

 ## Table of Contents 📚